gvellut/jncep/README.md

 ## Alternative with uv

-If you don't have Python, it is possible to use [uv](https://docs.astral.sh/uv/) ([installation instructions](https://docs.astral.sh/uv/getting-started/installation/) ; you can also download a simple binary from Github: https://github.com/astral-sh/uv/releases).
+If you don't have Python, it is possible to use [uv](https://docs.astral.sh/uv/) ([installation instructions](https://docs.astral.sh/uv/getting-started/installation/)).

 Once `uv` is installed, run the commands like documented on this page by prefixing them with [`uvx`](https://docs.astral.sh/uv/guides/tools/):